adodge/squeal/README.md

 # `squeal`: SQL-Backed Message Queue

-A library implementing a message queue using a relational database as the storage backend.
+A python library implementing a message queue using a relational database as the storage backend.

 **Note**: This is an alpha version.
 The interface is unstable.
-Feel free to try it out, but be sure to pin the version, and keep an eye out for changes here.
+Feel free to try it out, though, and let me know what you think.

-## Why `squeal`?

-`squeal` is targeting a scenario where you already have a database set up, and you just need a relatively light message queue.
-It hasn't been benchmarked, but relational databases are pretty good actually, and you might be able to achieve a surprising amount of volume using this approach.
-If you're already paying to run a database, this might be cheaper than paying to run an additional message queue service, assuming you don't have to upgrade your database to meet the additional load.

-## Why not `squeal`?
+## Why?

-You might not need a message queue at all.  _Don't queue it, just do it._  In a world where you can spin up as many compute resources as you want, on demand, and pay by the second, executing a bunch of work in parallel could be almost exactly the same price as queuing it up and executing it in serial.

-If you are doing some heavy or complex message passing, this is unlikely to be a better option than a dedicated message queue, like Kafka, RabbitMQ, AWS SQS, etc.
+`squeal` offers a lightweight implementation of a message queue, using a backend that you probably already have as part of your infrastructure.
+The basic functionality is exposed by the `squeal.Queue` object:

+* `create` and `destroy` the required database tables
+* `put` and `get` messages from a queue
+* a message payload is just a binary blob
+* messages have a priority, where higher-priority messages are retrieved first
+* consumers can `ack` or `nack` messages to indicate success or failure
+* if a consumer acquires a message but doesn't `ack` it, it will eventually be redelivered to another consumer
+* a message that is `nack`ed will be put back in the queue with an exponential backoff delay
+* a `Queue` object represents multiple logical queues, indicated by a message `topic`
+* topics are dynamic: they only exist as long as there's a message with that topic
+* a `Queue` can query for existing topics or the number of messages waiting in any particular topic

+`Queue` objects delegate to a `Backend` object that implements database-specific methods.
+The only backend is currently the `MySQLBackend`, which wraps a `Connection` from a mysql library, like `pymysql`.

 ## What database backends are supported?